AO-StreetArt/AOSharedServiceLibrary/docs/deps/README.md

 You will need Couchbase drivers installed.
 Couchbase drivers can be found [here] (http://developer.couchbase.com/documentation/server/4.1/sdks/c-2.4/overview.html)

+You will need libmongoc and libbson for Mongo connections, follow the instructions [here] (http://mongoc.org/libmongoc/1.3.0/installing.html)

 We rely also on a set of base libraries which are installable via most package managers:
 * libuuid
 * libcurl